szhcoco/Investigation-on-Cheese-and-Calories/README.md

 The pivot table is aimed to examine the `diff_prop` which is calculated by `prop_cheese_recipes - prop_nocheese_recipes` across years from 2008 to 2018, given the level of rating.
 Positive values indicate there are more recipes with cheese, and on the other hand negative values indicate more recipes without cheese.

+## Hypothesis Test

+We are interested in whether the amount of calories in a recipe is higher when cheese is included as an ingredient.
+To test this hypothesis, we use a permutation test.

+**Null Hypothesis**: the amount of calories in a recipe is not higher when it contains cheese.
+**Alternative Hypothesis**: the amount of calories in a recipe is higher when it contains cheese.
+**Test Statistic**: mean calories with cheese - mean calories without cheese **Significance Level**: 0.05

+The alternative hypothesis represents our assumption that recipes with cheese have higher calorie content.
+The null hypothesis is the reverse, stating there is no such relationship between the presence of cheese and the calorie content of a recipe.
+We use the difference in mean calories (mean calories with cheese - mean calories without cheese) as the test statistic because the mean effectively summarizes the central tendency of the data for each group.
+A large positive value of this statistic would indicate that recipes with cheese tend to have higher calorie content.
+We choose a significance level of 0.05 because it is a standard threshold for statistical significance.

+In the permutation test, we randomly shuffle the calorie values and assign them to recipes (with or without cheese) for 1,000 iterations.
+The p-value obtained from this test is 0.0, meaning that none of the randomly generated differences in means is large or equal to the observed difference.
+This provides strong evidence against the null hypothesis.
+Therefore, we reject the null hypothesis and conclude that the amount of calories in a recipe is significantly higher when it contains cheese.

 ## Framing a Prediction

 We plan to predict the amount of calories for each recipe using a linear regression model.
 Since the amount of calories can be any positive value, linear regression is a suitable choice for this continuous target variable.